 Administrative Medical Assistant: Job, Outlook and Training Info

 Explore the career requirements for administrative medical assistants.
 Get the facts about job duties, career outlook, and necessary training to determine if this is the right career for you.
-Schools offering Health Care Administration degrees can also be found in these popular choices.
+Schools offering Medical Office Administration degrees can also be found in these popular choices.

 Career Information at a Glance

 Administrative medical assistants primarily perform administrative duties such as scheduling appointments, maintaining patient records, and answering phones in a medical setting.
 Some medical assistants are responsible for clinical tasks as well, such as taking and recording vital signs and/or administering injections.
 Refer to the table below for information about education requirements, job outlook, and necessary training for administrative medical assistants.